alphagov/verify-local-startup/README.md

     -g, --generate-only         Generates the data directory and env files and then exits.
     -c, --clean                 Cleans up the verify local startup directory and exits.

-    -h, --help                  Show's this help messagee
+    -h, --help                  Show's this help message
 ```

 For Mac OS users you'll want to take note of the `-t <number>` option.
 This should ideally match the number of CPUs allocated to your Docker virtual machine.
-Additionally if you have intermittent build issues you can icrease the build retry cycle with `-r <number>`.
+Additionally if you have intermittent build issues you can increase the build retry cycle with `-r <number>`.
 We aware of an issue that when system resources are constrained can result in build failures normally due to failing unit and acceptance tests.

-As highlighted in the Getting Started section for Linux users we highly recommend the `-d` option as this launches Dozzle before running the apps giving a convient log viewer for running docker services.
+As highlighted in the Getting Started section for Linux users we highly recommend the `-d` option as this launches Dozzle before running the apps giving a convenient log viewer for running docker services.
 Mac OS users don't need this so much as the Docker App provides a good log viewer.

 The startup script manges both the pki and federation config both stored in the data directory as well as the environment variables files.
 The script will replace these when they are older than 2 weeks.
-However if they become corrupted for any reason its possiblet to supply `-R` option which tells the script to remove the data directory and env files so they can be regenerated.
+However if they become corrupted for any reason its possible to supply `-R` option which tells the script to remove the data directory and env files so they can be regenerated.

 The script currently has two tasks.
 These are options which run and then exit before the build process starts.
 The first is `--generate-only` which just generates the PKI and environment files and exists.